-However, the Kelvin equation provides a quantitative relationship between vapor pressure and droplet curvature, it assumes isotropic liquid and does not consider the effects of molecular order in the droplet.
-For example, The Kelvin equations, which are commonly used to describe the evaporation behavior of isotropic droplets, are inadequate for explaining the complete evaporation dynamics of non-isotropic droplets, including those with a crystalline structure.
-These equations, based on the assumption of spherical symmetry, fail to account for the intricate internal organization and surface properties exhibited by non-isotropic droplets, making them unsuitable for accurate characterization of their sublimation behavior.
+Although the Kelvin equation provides a quantitative relationship between vapor pressure and droplet curvature, it assumes isotropic liquid and does not consider the effects of molecular order in the droplet.
+For example, while it is commonly used to describe the evaporation behavior of isotropic droplets, this equation is inadequate for explaining the complete evaporation dynamics of non-isotropic droplets, including those with a crystalline structure.
+This equation, based on the assumption of spherical symmetry, fail to account for the intricate internal organization and surface properties exhibited by non-isotropic droplets, making them unsuitable for accurate characterization of their sublimation behavior.
 The surface energy of the droplet is strongly influenced by the molecular ordering, and this needs to be considered when modeling the evaporation of non-isotropic droplets.
 An important next step based on the previous discussion is to understand how the deformation energy of smectic phases can be estimated and used to accurately model their behavior.

 Energy calculation and simulation

-The residue patterns formed after the sublimation of TFCD droplets are the result of the interplay between the anisotropic surface tension of the smectic A liquid crystal (LC) phase and the sublimation speed.
-The anisotropic surface tension is determined by the molecular alignment within the LC phase and influences the forces acting at the liquid-vapor interface.
-This anisotropic surface tension preferentially drives evaporation or sublimation along specific directions, leading to the formation of unique residue patterns on the surface.
-The sublimation speed also plays an important role in the formation of residue patterns.
-The speed at which TFCD droplets undergo sublimation determines the time available for the remaining material to rearrange, and during this time, surface tension acts to facilitate the rearrangement.
-Therefore, the combination of the anisotropic surface tension of the smectic A phase and the sublimation speed determines the final residue patterns observed after the sublimation of TFCD droplets.
-These patterns provide valuable insights into the surface characteristics and dynamics of the LC system, aiding in a deeper understanding of the behavior of this complex material.
+The residue patterns that emerge following the sublimation of TFCD droplets result from the sublimation of the smectic A liquid crystal (LC) phase.
+This non-uniform sublimation process preferentially directs the evaporation or sublimation along specific orientations, giving rise to distinct residue patterns on the surface.
+The sublimation rate significantly influences the formation of these residue patterns.
+The speed at which TFCD droplets undergo sublimation determines the time available for the remaining material to reorganize, and during this period, surface tension aids in facilitating this reorganization.
+Therefore, the ultimate residue patterns observed after TFCD droplet sublimation are determined by the interplay between the surface tension of the smectic A phase and the sublimation rate.
+These patterns offer valuable insights into the surface properties and dynamics of the LC system, contributing to a deeper understanding of the behavior of this complex material.